TarikHuber/firekit/README.md

   componentWillUnmount() {
     const { unsubscribeConnection } = this.props
-    unsubscribeConnection() // Here we unsunscribe the listening to the connection state }
+    unsubscribeConnection() // Unsunscribe the listener of the connection state }

   render() {